📊 DOMO Key Takeaways

 Domo’s fundamentals remain weak: revenue is slightly declining, operating losses are still material, and net margins are deeply negative despite strong gross margins.
 The balance sheet is a major concern, with negative stockholders’ equity, low liquidity, and meaningful long-term debt, while free cash flow is only modestly positive and provides limited cushion.

-Why Buy Domo, Inc..
-Stock?
-DOMO Key Strengths
+Domo, Inc..
+Key Strengths (DOMO)

 - High gross margin of 74.4% indicates a scalable software revenue model